SAP-samples/teched2022-DA160/exercises/ex04/README.md

 >:memo: **Note:** This is an OPTIONAL Exercise

-## :beginner: Detour: SAP Data Warehouse Cloud - Model Types
+## :beginner: Detour: SAP Data Warehouse Cloud - Entity Relationship Model

 Let us clarify what an Entity Relationship model is and why we are creating it, before we start the exercise.